-The seat itself is attached to the railing with short bungee cords, allowing your child to jump and dance to the music.
+You can attach the seat to the railing with short bungee cords, allowing your child to jump and dance to the music.
 While typical jumpers require the use of a door frame, this one allows your child to jump anywhere in the house.

 The seat adjusts to five different height settings, allowing it to adapt to your child as they grow.
 However, it does have a maximum weight of 25 pounds.
-The structure hasn’t got wheels, so you can feel confident that your baby won’t stroll away.
+The structure doesn’t have wheels, so you can feel confident that your baby won’t stroll away.

 - Combines the best features of jumpers and exersaucers.

 - Unique language introduction feature.